InquisitorJax/pragma-views/developer-notes/template-parser.md

 The model structure expected here is the same id / title pair as above.

 Id is processed as a string so you can use strings in the id field if you so want.

+## Dataset
+The schema allows you to define datasets.
+These structures are translated into models that you can use for bindinging against.
+Please note though that this is not an automatic process but you need to request the models from DatasetFactory.
+For more details on the dataset please see the DatasetFactory.

 ## Template
 As can be seen in the general structure the schema allows for templates.
 Templates are normal UI parts as you would have defined in the body.